Lazarus Planet: Legends Reborn

 Renee Montoya learns that a man named George Dennis Elroy (a suspect who killed ten people) mysteriously disappeared.
 She learns that there was a victim who had body eaten by something sinister.
 Montoya goes into Elroy's apartment where she sees hostages there and confronts a monstrous Elroy but Elroy is defeated by her and the hostages.
-Raven and Beast Boy go see a house where a demon child is located, and manage to exorcise the demon.
+Raven and Beast Boy go see a house where a demon child is located, and exorcise the demon.
 The demons explain that they were originally humans but the explosion from the Lazarus Volcano mutated them.
 Trigon dispatches Beast Boy, knocks out Raven, and takes the demons away.
-In Gotham City, Nightwing rescues City Boy who tries to go get a family heirloom in the sewers.
-Firestorm is flying when the explosion from Lazarus Volcano separates him and Martin Stein.
-A shadow demon attacks Ronnie, but he merges with a man name Dr. Ramirez to defeat the shadow demon, but when Ronnie tries to separate him and Ramirez, he realizes that the Matrix is stealing Ramirez's age for power.
+In Gotham City, Nightwing rescues City Boy, who tries to go get a family heirloom in the sewers.
+Firestorm is flying when the Lazarus explosion separates him and Martin Stein.
+He merges with S.T.A.R.
+Labs scientist Dr. Ramirez to defeat the shadow demon, but realizes that the Firestorm matrix has been corrupted by Lazarus resin and now steals the youth of others for power.

 Next Evolution

-Red Hood encounters a group of vigilantes called the Vigil obtaining leftover Lazarus resin to prevent it from being in the wrong hands.
+Red Hood stops a group of vigilantes called the Vigil from obtaining leftover Lazarus resin.
 Damian's girlfriend Flatline goes to Tokyo to confront Ubu, Ra's al Ghul's bodyguard.
-Flatline fights off Ubu and his bodyguards to find an Urn that has the ashes of Ra's al Ghul and sees him in front of her.
+Flatline fights off Ubu and his bodyguards to find an urn that has the ashes of Ra's al Ghul and sees him in front of her.
 Deadeye confronts his aunt Amanda Waller who reveals she's on Earth-Three.
-Deadeye explains how his shape-shifter partner Everyman was changed by the explosion from the Lazarus Volcano, and tried killing him.
+Deadeye explains how his shape-shifter partner Everyman was changed by the Lazarus explosion, and tried killing him.
 Red Canary tries studying for her chemistry test when she observes people being mutated by the Lazarus eruption.
 She asks for Sideways' help in dealing with the pigs.

 Monkey Prince

 Monkey Prince confronts Ultra-Humanite and his assistant and son-in-law Winston Shugel-Shen, the Monkey Prince's adoptive father, who are attempting to fix their Phantom Zone projector to capture the imprisoned Monkey King.
 During the scuffle, Winston is knocked unconscious and the Projector activates, sending the Monkey Prince to the Phantom Zone, where he meets the Monkey King, his real father, for the first time.
 The Monkey King uses his abilities to view the Monkey Prince's memories and is informed of conflict between Nezha and King Fire Bull.
 Realizing that Nezha has become corrupted without the Red Armillary Sash, the Monkey King implores his son to defeat Nezha and King Fire Bull and to seek out his mentor Tripiṭaka to help him escape his imprisonment from the Phantom Zone.
-Meanwhile, Ultra-Humanite deduces that the Monkey Prince is his adoptive grandson and after the Monkey Prince escapes the Phantom Zone, he injects him with nanobots to put him under his control.
+Meanwhile, Ultra-Humanite deduces that the Monkey Prince is his adoptive grandson and injects him with nanobots to put him under his control.